The Notorious Bettie Page: Critical reception

 Todd McCarthy of Variety called the film "a superficial look at the '50s sex icon [that] feels like it was researched via press clippings rather than attempting a fresh rethinking of its era and provocative subject".
 He added "Mary Harron's work here seems curiously uninvolved.
 There's no sense of any particular commitment to the leading character...
 [The] result is a strangely placid, unchallenging picture with no blood in its veins...
 Gretchen Mol is splendid to behold in every stage of dress or undress, but Harron and co-scenarist Guinevere Turner offer no clues as to what might be going on inside the dark-haired beauty's head and heart...
 Mol's Bettie is compliant, almost always open to any request and never disagreeable.
 But her lack of spine and inner turmoil make her a central figure of limited interest, that rare dramatic heroine with no ambition or goal".

-Awards and nominations
+Accolades

 Mol was nominated for the Satellite Award for Best Actress - Motion Picture Drama, but lost to Helen Mirren in The Queen.